 3. Install SEER On Your Vehicle

 This is the most foolproof solution.
-SEER is an advanced keyless entry system with many different security benefits.
+SEER is a passive keyless entry system with many different security benefits.
 If you add SEER to your vehicle with keyless entry, you can program it to override the factory keyless signal.
 This is a great solution because SEER is immune to relay attacks.

 SEER has advanced encryption technology that creates an extra layer of security.
 That technology is nearly impossible to hack into.
 So if thieves make a successful relay attack on your vehicle, SEER will override it and keep your doors locked.
 The only way you can access a vehicle with SEER is if you have a SEER tag with you.